What happens in Miscarriage?

 Referral for genetic counselling

-If either you or your partner has a chromosome abnormality, you should be offered the chance to see a specialist called a clinical surgery with you.
+If either you or your partner has a chromosome abnormality, you should be offered the chance to see a specialist called a clinical geneticist.
+They will discuss with you what your chances are for future pregnancies and will explain what your choices are.
+This is known as genetic counselling.

 If it is unclear whether your late miscarriage was caused by a weak cervix, you may be offered vaginal ultrasound scans during your pregnancy to measure the length of your cervix.
 This may give information on how likely you are to miscarry.
 If your cervix is shorter than it should be before 24 weeks of pregnancy, you may be offered an operation to put a stitch in your cervix.